 As an Amazon Associate I get commissions for purchases made through links in this post.
 At no extra cost to you! ^_^

 Have you ever thought ‘What camera should I bring to Japan?’.
-Having graduated with a degree in photography, I know the importance of a good camera for a once in a lifetime trip.
-And having been to Japan a number of times, it’s no different.
+Having graduated with a degree in photography, and spent the last year with a camera strapped to my neck while walking around Japan, I know the importance of a good camera for a once-in-a-lifetime trip.
+Japan is beautiful, and you’ll definitely want to make sure you’re taking the best photos of your trip that you can!

 I’ll be writing this article based on three assumptions: